rust-lang/rust-by-example/src/cargo/deps.md

 bar = { path = "../bar" } # from a path in the local filesystem
 ```

+`cargo` is more than a dependency manager.
+All all of the available
+configuration options are listed in the [format specification][manifest] of
+`Cargo.toml`.

 To build our project we can execute `cargo build` anywhere in the project
 directory (including subdirectories!).
 We can also do `cargo run` to build and
 run.
 Notice that these commands will resolve all dependencies, download crates